 Provides in home parent education and support utilizing the Parents as Teachers curriculum to promote positive parenting; encourage and improve child health and development; and prevent and/or reduce child abuse and neglect.
 Assess for family strengths and needs and refer as needed.
 Enhance family functioning by: building trusting relationships; teaching problem-solving skills; improving the family’s support system; promoting positive parent-child interaction and relationships.
-This role is a part-time position that will be scheduled for 20 hours per week.

 - Assists parents in learning about child development, positive parenting practices and parent-child interaction activities through home visitation services, utilizing the Parents as Teachers curriculum.